-In addition, a new commitment was introduced; 9.3 'Energy Efficient Electrical products with a lower carbon impact.

-Became commitment 9.5.

-new, separate business 'Marks & Spencer Energy' had been created in 2008, offering energy supply, solar panel installation and insulation services.
+In addition, a new commitment was introduced: 9.3 'Energy Efficient Electrical 9.5 declared achieved: a new, separate business 'Marks & Spencer Energy' had been created in 2008. offering energy supply, solar panel installation and insulation services.

-9.3 declared to be 'On plan'.The products were said to have included washing care labels.
-Both M&S and Oxfam had worked previously on the Sustainable Clothing
+9.3 declared to be 'On plan'.
+The products were said to have included washing